stevearc/python-pike/doc/topics/environment.rst

     env.run_forever()

 While awesome, this feature is a little bit of black magic.
-What it's actually doing behind the scenes is finding all source nodes in the graph (any node that subclasses :class:`~pike.nodes.source.SourceNode`) and abusing it.
-It splices a :class:`~pike.nodes.watch.ChangeListenerNode` and a :class:`~pike.nodes.watch.ChangeEnforcerNode` after the sources.
+What it's actually doing behind the scenes is mutating your graph a bit.
+It finds all source nodes (subclass of :class:`~pike.nodes.source.SourceNode`) and splices a :class:`~pike.nodes.watch.ChangeListenerNode` and a :class:`~pike.nodes.watch.ChangeEnforcerNode` after them.
 These two nodes combined will fingerprint the files, watch for changes, and abort early if no changes are detected.

 No watching: